Student Engagement and Outreach FAQ's

 - I'd love to have someone speak at my CF 100 class.
 How do it set this up?

 - How can students start new clubs and organizations or get them going again?

 - How do I book a room for a club meeting or an event?

-- What are Student Congress involvement/training/policies & procedures?
+- What are Student Government involvement/training/policies & procedures?

 - What steps are needed to plan a club event or activity?